-Glennie Fairy: A World of Many Colors, written by Melanie Dawn and illustrated by Natalie Murrow, is a delightful poetic picture book about a pink fairy and a cast of colorful friends sharing the important message of acceptance of diversity.
+Glennie Fairy: A World of Many Colors, written by Melanie Dawn and illustrated by Natalie Murrow, is an award winning delightful poetic picture book about a pink fairy and a cast of colorful friends sharing the important message of acceptance of diversity.

 This First Edition print is available now!

 Reader Views 2021-2022 Literary Awards; Children’s Category, Early Readers, Ages 6 – 8

 ©2021 Melanie Dawn Goldberg and Faerie Arts Enterprises.
 All Rights Reserved.

 Reviewed by Lydia (age 7) for Reader Views Kids